 Jealousy in Relationships

 Jealousy when we’re in a relationship can be even more disturbing.
 Rather than focusing on what another person has, it focuses on our partner or friend and a third person; we’re usually scared that we will lose our special relationship to the third person.
 We become intolerant of any rivalry or of possible unfaithfulness.
-For example, we feel jealous if our partner flirts with other people or spends a lot of time with others.
+For example, we feel jealous if our partner spends a lot of time with their own friends or attends events without us.
 Even a dog feels this type of jealousy when a new baby arrives in the house.
 This form of jealousy contains elements of resentment and hostility in addition to strong elements of insecurity and mistrust.

 To deal with jealousy, we need to reflect on how the heart has the capacity to love everyone – this is one aspect of our Buddha-nature.
 When we reaffirm this fact, it helps us to overcome jealousy by seeing that loving one person does not exclude loving others.
-Just think about ourselves and how we can open our own hearts to so many people and things (See What is Love?).
+Just think about ourselves and how we can open our own hearts to so many people and things.
+[See: What Is Love?]
 With open hearts, we have love for our partner, friends, children, pets, parents, country, nature, God, hobbies and so on.
 There’s room in our hearts for all of them because love is not exclusive.
 We’re perfectly capable of dealing with and relating to all these objects of our love, expressing our feelings in manners appropriate to each object.
-Of course we don’t express our love and affection to our dog in the same was as we express it to our wife or husband or parents!
+Of course, we don’t express our love and affection to our dog in the same way as we express it to our wife or husband or parents!

 Here, we’re not talking about sexual infidelity.
 The issues of monogamy and sexual unfaithfulness are extremely complex and bring in many further issues.
 In any case, if our sexual partners, especially our marital spouses, are unfaithful or spend a great deal of time with others – especially when we have young children together – jealousy, resentment, and possessiveness are never helpful emotional responses.
 We need to deal with the situation in a sober manner, because yelling at our partners or trying to make them feel guilty hardly ever succeeds in making them love us.